The JTH Artist Residency

 Yes, this is an open call to all artists who are craving the time and space to create and reconnect with nature.

 Yes!
 If engaging with the heat is not for you, this residency won’t be either.
-August is monsoon season in the Sonoran desert, so you may find yourself amid sunny hot days in the 100’s with afternoon rainstorms that often result in rainbows.
-A stay in the heat of the summer is an opportunity to flow with nature’s rhythms and seasons—early mornings spent picking prickly pear fruit, slow shaded afternoons spent creating, and evenings under the stars.
+July is monsoon season in the Sonoran desert, so you may find yourself amid sunny hot days in the 100’s with afternoon rainstorms that often result in rainbows.
+A stay in the heat of the summer is an opportunity to adapt with nature’s rhythms and seasons—early mornings spent picking prickly pear fruit, shaded afternoons, and evenings under the stars.

 Yes, the goal of this residency is to offer time and space to artists in need of a reset and have a desire to reconnect with nature.
-We feel this reconnection is more needed than ever to protect our precious planet.
+We feel this reconnection is more needed than ever.

 We do however ask that one piece of work is left behind.
 This can be created before the residency and brought with you, or created during the residency itself.